phonxvzf/sds-calc/install/README.md

 In this step, make sure that
 - Nodes' IP will not be changing.
 Use static IP instead of DHCP.
-- Every node is inside the same setwork (Kubernetes does not support multiply network cluster)
+- Every node is inside the same network (Kubernetes does not support multiply network cluster)
 - Network address is different from the virtual address using in the cluster.
-(this virtual address can be configured in the pod network configuration)
+(this virtual address can be configured in the pod network configuration, might be tricky though!!!)

 ### Configure Load balancer
 Load balancer is a component that distributes the incoming traffic to increase availability of the system.